Here's all of the Apple HomeKit stuff you'll see at CES

-Apple's Siri smart home platform may have gotten off to a slow start, but HomeKit is making up some ground at this year's Consumer Electronics Show (CES).
+Apple's Siri smart home platform may have gotten off to a slow start, but HomeKit is making up some ground at this year's CES.
 From connected lighting to flood sensors, all sorts of HomeKit-friendly products are on the horizon.
 Scroll down to check out the list, updated daily during CES:

 Sylvania Multicolor Smart Bulb